knohyou/Flask-Heroku-Bokeh/readme.txt

-# An Exercise Using Flask web framework deployed on Heroku
+An Exercise Using Flask web framework deployed on Heroku to implement a simple